 The syndicate uses both its own and commercially available proprietary risk management software to assess catastrophe exposure.
 However, there is always a risk that the assumptions and techniques used in these models are unreliable or that claims arising from an unmodelled event are greater than those arising from a modelled event.

-As a further guide to the level of catastrophe exposure written by the syndicate, the following table shows hypothetical claims arising for various RDS events based on expected risk exposures estimated for the 2020 year.
+As a further guide to the level of catastrophe exposure written by the syndicate, the following table shows forecast claims arising from various hypothetical catastrophe events for the 2021 year.